 Name Description

 Device Name Linux host to model

 Device Class Path /Server/SSH/Linux

 Discovery Protocol Set this to auto unless adding a device with username/pass- word different than found in the device class.
-If you set this to none, then you will need to add the credentials (see Sec- tion 31.4, "Set Linux Server Monitoring Credentials") and then manually model the device.
+If you set this to none, then you will need to add the credentials (see Sec- tion 34.4, "Set Linux Server Monitoring Credentials") and then manually model the device.

-Table 31.2.
-Adding Linux device information
+Table 34.2.
+Adding Linux Device Information

-3. Click on the Add Device button to add the device.
+3. Click Add.

-31.4.
+34.4.
 Set Linux Server Monitoring Credentials